gustavosbarreto/qml-recreations-showcase/README.md

 ### :grey_question: About

-WhatsApp is a cross-platform messaging and Voice over IP (VoIP) service.
+WhatsApp is a cross-platform messaging and VoIP service.
 It allows users to send text messages and voice messages, make voice and video calls, and share images, documents, user locations, and other media.

 ### :star: Highlights

-• Home screen
+• Header with dropshadow effect
 <br/>
-• Card animation (swipe down to show menu)
+• Mobile-friendly tab navigation (swiping sideways with animation)
 <br/>
-• Menu
+• Rounded user picture using pure QML (opacity mask)
 <br/>
-• Sliding tab buttons
+• Animated message list

 ### :computer: Running